MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 ## Insider risk

-PLACEHOLDER TEXT
+Insider risk takes into account your data governance, data security, and risk and compliance configurations in Microsoft Purview.
+These signals are based on contextual factors like:

+- User behavior
+- Historical patterns
+- Anomaly detections

+This condition allows administrators to use Conditional Access policies to take actions like blocking or requiring multifactor authentication.

+This functionality involves incorporating parameters that specifically address potential risks arising from within an organization.
+By configuring conditional access to consider Insider Risk, administrators can tailor access permissions based on contextual factors such as user behavior, historical patterns, and anomaly detection.

-Administrators with access to [Microsoft Purview adaptive protection](/purview/insider-risk-management-adaptive-protection) can incorporate risk signals from  Purview into Conditional Access policy decisions.
-[Configure and enable an insider risk based policy](how-to-policy-insider-risk.md).
+Administrators with access to [Microsoft Purview adaptive protection](/purview/insider-risk-management-adaptive-protection) can incorporate risk signals from Microsoft Purview into Conditional Access policy decisions.
+For more information, see the article[Configure and enable an insider risk based policy](how-to-policy-insider-risk.md).

 ## Sign-in risk